flavioaiello/minimal-mistakes/_posts/2019-10-27-scrum-guide-distilled.md

 - order,
 - estimate,
 - value and
-- test descriptions that will prove its completeness when "Done".
+- optionaly test descriptions that will prove its completeness when "Done".

 When working with multiple Scrum Teams on the same product, one Product Backlos is used.
 A Product Backlog attribute (=epics) that groups items may then be employed.